shaggysa/lib_sudoku/README.md

 # lib_sudoku

-A python library for solving sudoku puzzles written in Rust.
+A python library built in rust to read, solve, and generate sudoku puzzles.

 It can read and solve 9 million puzzles in under 10 seconds.